millerms/RecoveryDharmaBVT/_pages/addiction.md

 - It restores agency: loops can be seen, interrupted, and relearned, often with help.
 - It centers connection over willpower: people heal with people.
 - Craving does not mean brokenness; it reveals the brain’s incredible capacity to adapt, and that same capacity can be harnessed to heal and grow.
+- The latest research underscores addiction as maladaptive learning, not a fixed identity or purely a disease.
+This framing reduces stigma and supports seeing addiction as a workable pattern rather than a permanent label <span class="citation">[<a href="#ref-5">5</a>]</span>.
 {: .reveal .reveal--up }

 <div class="zen-divider"></div>